Last Updated on

 It can only be described as a brutal savage, in the most glorious of ways!

-This is a stereo cab, so you can have a little bit more fun with that.
+This is a stereo cab so that you can have a little bit more fun with that.
 As with the Orange, this comes loaded with Celestion Vintage 30 speakers.
 In contrast to the Orange, however, is the voicing that these speakers have been made to deliver.

 This isn’t really for your crunchy blues-rock.
 This is very much for hard rock and metal players.
 This one is meant to be played loud, and played dirty.